Heterod0x/oto-open-full-duplex-spontaneous-conversation-datasets/README.md

 - Mid term: Establish prototype-scale collection, evaluation procedures, and metadata specs.
 - Long term: Grow toward 10M hours and release datasets in staged, policy‑compliant ways.

+### Language roadmap
+We will begin with English as the first step, then expand to multiple languages in phases.
+The expansion pace and language priority will be guided by community discussion, ethical considerations, and data availability.
+Our long‑term goal is a diverse, multilingual, and representative corpus while maintaining strong privacy and consent standards.

 ### Scope
 - Spontaneous small‑talk (task‑free or loose‑goal)
 - Conversation phenomena: overlap, backchannels, repairs, silences